wenyi1994/General-CPP/README.md

 # General-CPP
 Some basic knowledges and applications of C++ will be delivered.
 The content focuses on the realization of the function rather than algorithms.
 In engineering area, the most important thing is to meet various of requirements.
-No one cares how this is achieved.
+No one cares how it is achieved.
 *Anything is at all better than nothing.*

-The lecture is devided into 5 parts:
+The lecture is devided into 6 parts:
 * Variable
 * Branch Statement
 * Function
 * Class
 * Operators Overload
+* File read and write

 After that a comprehensive project will be completed.